Class-D amplifier: Advantages

 The major advantage of a class-D amplifier is that it can be much more efficient than a linear amplifier, dissipating less power as heat in the active devices.
 This is especially compelling in compact portable, battery-powered devices.
-Also, given that large heat sinks are not required, class-D amplifiers are much lighter weight than class-A, -B, or -AB amplifiers, an important consideration with portable sound reinforcement system equipment and bass amplifiers.
+Also, given that large heat sinks are not required to dissipate heat, class-D amplifiers can be much lighter weight than class-A, -B, or -AB amplifiers, an important consideration with portable sound reinforcement system equipment and bass amplifiers.